What was the Titanic?

 The Californian – a manufactured mystery – George Behe

-Titanic Titanic – Over 2,500 pages of facts
+Titanic – Over 2,500 pages of facts

 How Titanic became ‘unsinkable’ – George Behe’s Titanic Tidbits